GJHinchliffe/land-management/brainstorming.md

 ##### Sourcing Trees
 Such an area would, of course, also require trees. **It is, however, unknown whether the woodland trust would be able to provide trees for this purpose.** We have accress to a fairly large number of small saplings which could be used to fill a section of the perimiter, however there are not enough to fill the entire border. **As such, further research must be done on how to obtain trees for this purpose.**
 ### Pedigree Dorset Sheep Breeding
+The wildflower meadow and pasture could be the primary food source for the sheep, however, as mentioned [above](#-Wildflower-Meadow-&-Pasture), some thought will have to be given to the rotation of the sheep to ensure that the wildflowers are given suffient time to flower and seed. **There are further question marks over how many sheep the land can home.** However, once this is determined, the current flock of 5 Dorset ewes can be used as breeding stock to grow the herd up to a sustainable level; whenceforth any additional flock members can be sold as either breeding stock or for meat. **Is it possible that this meat will have higher value due to the way in which it will have been raised? (i.e. through organic farming methods on a wildflower meadow/pasture)**
+#### Other Sheep Products
+##### Tups
+Due to their pedigree it should be possible to sell the young tups at a higher price for breeding.
+#### Wool
+**Although this needs further research, I am led to believe that Dorset wool has a higher value than other sheep breeds.
+This is certainly worth looking into.**

 ### Honey Bees

 ### Free-Ranged Eggs
+#### Chickens
+#### Quails

 ### Market Garden
+There are multiple large greenhouses and raised beds on site, which, although currently overrun, could be made productive again and facilitate the production of fruit and vegatables for a 'market garden'.

 ### Goat's Dairy Products